JanPoonthong/dotflies/learn.md

     Ctrl + b # Move the cursor back
     Ctrl + h # Delete the chacacter behide the cursor Ctrl + k # Delte all the chacacter in front of the cursor

+### November 3, 2020
+strager:

+    alias gs="git status -s -b && { git ql 2>/dev/null || : }"

+If git ql message failed throw them into /dev/null, || is "then or &&", and ":" just exit to other prompt